grodansparadis/node-float-helpers/README.md

 # node-float-helpers

-Some helper functionality fort applications (binary protocol handling for example) that have floating point values or integers of various lengths stored in memory.
+Some helper functionality for applications (binary protocol handling for example) that have floating point values or integers of various lengths stored in memory.

-This is softwate that is part of the VSCP project.
+This is software that is part of the VSCP project.
 If you are new to VSCP you can find more info [here](https://www.vscp.org).

 ## Install